k1sul1/Raspberry-Pi-PHP-LED-controller/README.md

 <a name="guidefordummies"></a>
 ##Guide

-Setup a LAMP server if you haven't already, Digital Ocean has a good tutorial about that.
+Setup a LAMP server if you haven't already, Digital Ocean has an excellent tutorial that will take care of the requirements.

 https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-on-ubuntu
 Having PHPMyAdmin installed can also help later on.

-Assuming you're running Raspbian:
+Assuming you're running Debian distribution for RPi, like Raspbian:
 ```
 sudo apt-get update
 sudo apt-get install autoconf